oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 those requests to the cluster service for `cluster-1` in `domain1` in the namespace `domain1`.

-Please refer to the [Istio documentation](https://istio.io/docs/tasks/traffic-management/ingress/) for more information about providing ingress using Istio.
+For more information about providing Ingress using Istio, refer to the [Istio documentation](https://istio.io/docs/tasks/traffic-management/ingress/).

 ### Traffic management

 Istio provides traffic management capabilities, including the ability to visualize traffic in Kiali.
 You do not need to change your applications to use this feature.
 The Istio proxy (envoy) sidecar that is injected into your pods provides this visibility.
 The experimental Istio support does enable